-In the event of any liquidation, dissolution or winding up of the affairs of the Company, the holders of the then-outstanding Preferred Stock shall receive on a pari passu basis, before any payment shall be made to the holders of common stock, the greater of (1) \$1.9445 per share for series A-1 preferred stock, \$2.905 per share for series A-2 preferred stock, \$3.3232 per share for series B preferred stock, \$3.6608 per share for series C preferred stock, \$4.55 per share for series D preferred stock, and \$5.7712 per share for series E preferred stock, plus all unpaid accrued dividends, or (2) such amount per share of preferred stock payable as if converted into common stock.
-If the assets or surplus funds to be distributed to the holders of the Preferred Stock are insufficient to permit the payment to such holders of their full preferential amount, the assets and surplus funds legally available for distribution shall be distributed ratably among the holders of the Preferred Stock in proportion to the full preferential amount that each holder is otherwise entitled to receive.
-After the payment of any preferential amount to preferred stockholders, any remaining assets of the Company shall be distributed ratably among the holders of common stock.
+In the event of any liquidation, dissolution or winding up of the affairs of the Company, the holders of the then-outstanding Preferred Stock shall receive on a pari passu basis, before any payment shall be made to the holders of common stock, the greater of (1) \$1.9445 per share for series A-1 preferred stock, \$2.905 per share for series A-2 preferred stock, \$3.3232 per share for series B preferred stock, \$3.608 per share for series C preferred stock, \$4.55 per share for series D preferred stock, and \$5.7712 per share for series E preferred stock, plus all unpaid accrued dividends, or (2) such amount per share of preferred stock payable as if converted into common stock.
+If the assets or surplus funds to be distributed to the holders of the Preferred Stock are insufficient to permit the payment to such holders of their full preferential amount, the assets and surplus funds legally available for distribution shall be distributed ratably among the holders of the Preferred stockholders, any remaining assets of the Company shall be distributed ratably among the holders of the preferred stockholders, any remaining assets of the Company shall be distributed ratably among the holders of common stock.